 Offer laundry services.
 Go round the hostels and lodge and announce it.

 Time the visitations on weekends; that is when people get their clothes out.
-You’ll be surprised at how much clothes you’ll be given.
+You’ll be surprised at how many clothes you’ll be given.

 There’s nothing that can’t be sold in the hostel or lodge.
 Go door to door if need be.

-I still remember a particular line sellers used back then in school: “Good afternoon, I sell ladies bags at affordable prices from 500naira and above.”
+I remember a line seller back then in school: “Good afternoon, I sell ladies’ bags at affordable prices from 500naira and above.”

 In the end, one person must buy a bag.
-It’s not “jazz” it’s a simple business technique.
-Sometimes we bought out of guilt.
+It’s not “jazz.”
+It’s a simple business technique.
+Sometimes we buy out of guilt.

-Making someone unpack all their goods without buying was looking bad, so we tried and bought even if it’s one item.
-Imagine this same thing happens in every room.
-That’s jackpot for the seller.
-Examples of what you can sell.
+Making someone unpack all their goods without buying looked bad, so we tried and bought even if it was one item.
+Imagine this same thing happening in every room.
+That’s a jackpot for the seller—examples of what you can sell.